SharkSnack/shiren-5/content/dungeons/primordial-chasm.md

 <p><span class="highlightPink">Rush stairs</span> - But remember that Stairs?
 Traps appear between 91-99F.<br/>Zen Pot protects against Cranky Tank's cannonballs (50 damage) + Abyss Dragon's flame (40 damage).<br/>If you don't have a Zen Pot, use Navigation Scroll or Monster Detector + Transient Staff to locate stairs.</p>

-If you synthesized the <span class="greenText">Anti-Blast※</span> rune earlier, Cranky Tanks can be used to defeat other enemies.<br/>If you then throw an Extinction Scroll at Abyss Dragon, it's pretty much a guaranteed clear.
+If you synthesized the <span class="greenText">Anti-Blast+</span> rune earlier, Cranky Tanks can be used to defeat other enemies.<br/>If you then throw an Extinction Scroll at Abyss Dragon, it's pretty much a guaranteed clear.

 # Monsters

+<div class="highlightMonsters">　</div>

 See [Monsters](/system/monsters) for individual monster details.